JustAnotherDevv/HedgeDenAI/README.md

 ## Overview

 VoiceWallet is completely new type of crypto wallet which uses voice commands for control.
+Think of it as Alexa assistant but for crypto, instead of asking for weather ask for current Solana price.
+Instead of help with amazon purchase choice it can help ape into highest APY yield vault, swap tokens, bridge them using Wormhole.

 <p align="center">
 <br />